By far, 2018 was Baltimore's wettest year on record. Just how wet was it?

 Seven records within a record year

-There were five daily rainfall records set during what was an unusually wet summer:
+There were six daily rainfall records set, five of them during what was an unusually wet summer:

 » July 17: 3.35 inches

 » Sept.
 9: 2.23 inches

 » Sept.
 18: 2.22 inches